 Dogs will eat each others food and resource guard it in a multidog environment.
 Ensure their tummy health and safety by separating dogs for their feeding.
 Please do not leave food out or within reach of countertop surfers.

 Make no assumptions.
-Dogs have been known to attack others nearby simply over seeing their food or hearing a can opener.
+Dogs have been known to attack one another over seeing their food or simply hearing a can opener.
 Also, conglomerations in the kitchen and/or begging for people food in a multidog environment can be risky if allowed.

 Feeding Takes Time